tiagodsferreira/JARW/about.md

 ---
 layout: page
 title: About
 ---
-This in an about page about the site

-This is just a test:
+Some Markdown content describing your site.

+## About About Pages

+The About page is a common convention found on websites.
+It is your opportunity to let us know all the details "about" your project:

+- focus and topic area
-- for testing
+- people involved
-- because we can

-## other thoughts
+- code and projects used